osg-htc/docs/docs/compute-element/covid-19.md

 Supporting COVID-19 Research on the OSG
 =======================================

+!!! info
+    The instructions in this document are deprecated, as COVID-19 jobs are no longer prioritized.

 There a few options available for sites with computing resources who want to support the important and urgent work of COVID-19 researchers using the OSG.
 As we're currently routing such projects through the OSG VO, your site can be configured